-Database management is not a singular entity; rather, it’s a series of actions (and for some, a dedicated system) for manipulating business data throughout its lifecycle.
-As data grows, businesses have found that database management is a necessity for managing this influx to prevent poor application performance and to reduce any impact to availability, compliance and security.
+Database management is not a singular entity; rather, it’s a series of actions, often facilitated by a database management system (DBMS) designed to efficiently store, organize, and manipulate business data throughout its lifecycle.
+As data volumes grow, businesses rely on DBMS solutions and database management to prevent poor application performance and reduce any impact on availability, compliance and security.

 There are several techniques and actions under the umbrella of “database management” that a business can take to reduce or prevent the negative impacts of exponential, uncontrolled data growth.